logo

 Memorable.
 Hyper-fashion, curated by Maria Luisa Frisa and in collaboration with the National Chamber of Italian Fashion, opens to the public on November 27th at MAXXI in its most scenic gallery.
 Ten years after the Bellissima exhibition, the display marks a new chapter in the dialogue between fashion and museum, with a perfect intertwining where the exhibition project and the editorial one complement each other in an autonomous work.

-The exhibition, through a rich collection of garments, accessories, archival materials, and videos, tells fashion as a tool to reflect on the present.
+The exhibition, through a rich collection of garments, accessories, archival materials, and videos, tells the story of fashion as a tool to reflect on the present.
 These elements become a lens to investigate the issues that fashion poses today, demonstrating its ability to respond and adapt to social, political, economic, and cultural changes.

 Read more